allisonk2277/passwords/docs/index.md

 ## Managing your passwords

 So we've (hopefully) established how to create a strong password.
-But now I need to do this for 100+ websites, with a different password for each one?
-The better solution is this:
+But now do we really need to do this for 100+ websites, with a different password for each one?
+Hopefully not.
+Here are some recommendations:

 1. Use a reputable password manager to store your website passwords.
 You then only need to memorize a single strong password to use as your master password, instead of 100+.
 2. Each time you create an account with a website, generate a *unique* strong password and store it using the password manager.
 You should never have a reason to use the same password on more than one website.
 Password reuse is one of the most common ways by which accounts are hacked - attackers will compromise some random site (like an old web forum running phpBB from 2006), then turn around and try all the learned username/password combinations on valuable sites like your email and bank accounts (related: [https://xkcd.com/792/](https://xkcd.com/792/)).